PosterGen: Aesthetic-Aware Multi-Modal Paper-to-Poster Generation via Multi-Agent LLMs: Experiments

 \subsection{Baselines}

-We choose two types of baselines: an end-to-end text-to-image generation method (GPT-4o), and the state-of-the-art multi-agent poster generation method.
+We choose two types of baselines: an end-to-end text-to-image generation method, i.e., GPT-4o-Image, and the state-of-the-art multi-agent poster generation methods.

-\textbf{GPT-4o Image Generation} is directly based on the ChatGPT web interface.
+\textbf{GPT-4o-Image Generation} is directly based on the ChatGPT web interface.
 We provide the GPT-4o model with the source PDF file, along with a text prompt that instructs it to generate an academic poster of a given size.
 This method produces the final poster as a single image in an end-to-end way, without explicit intermediate generation stages.

+\textbf{P2P}~\citep{sun2026pp} is the first LLM-based multi-agent framework for academic poster generation.
+It uses three agents for visual element extraction, textual content generation, and final poster assembly, respectively.
+However, P2P renders its output exclusively in HTML and CSS, which is neither directly editable nor easily portable for practical use.

-\textbf{PosterAgent}~\citep{pang2025paper2poster} proposes a top-down, multi-agent pipeline that consists of a (1) Parser to distill the source paper into a structured asset library; and a (2) Planner agent that arranges assets into a binary-tree layout, which is subsequently refined by a (3) Painter-Commenter loop that leverages VLM feedback to correct layout issues.
-Although this baseline provides a solid technical solution for poster generation, it does not sufficiently incorporate aesthetic and design principles into its agent workflow, which marks a key difference from our approach.
+\textbf{PosterAgent}~\citep{pang2025paperposter} proposes a top-down, multi-agent pipeline that consists of (1) Parser to distill the source paper into a structured asset library; and (2) Planner agent that arranges assets into a binary-tree layout, which is subsequently refined by a (3) Painter-Commenter loop that leverages VLM feedback to address layout issues.
+Although this baseline provides a solid technical solution for poster generation in the \texttt{PPTX} format, it does not sufficiently incorporate aesthetic and design principles into its agent workflow, which marks a key difference from our approach.